-Bhanu Athaiya, the first Indian to be awarded an Oscar way back in 1983, took her last breath this October 15 in Mumbai.
-Though she was the first to bring the coveted Academy Award home, she remained unsung in the shadow of Slumdog Millionaire that swept away eight Oscars, including for three Indians – AR Rahman, Gulzar and Resul Pookutty – in 2009.
+Bhanu Athaiya, the first Indian to be awarded an Oscar way back in 1983, took her last breath in October 2020 in Mumbai.
+Though she was the first to have brought the coveted Academy Award home, she remained unsung in the shadow of Slumdog Millionaire that swept away eight Oscars, including for three Indians – AR Rahman, Gulzar and Resul Pookutty – in 2009.
 The costumes she had designed for the leading cast of Richard Attenborough’s Gandhi, a biographical blockbuster based on the life of Mahatma Gandhi, earned her the Academy Award for Best Costume Design in 1983.

 Bhanu Athaiya’s journey from a freelance fashion illustrator for women’s magazines to an award-winning costume designer in the golden period of Indian Cinema to the first-ever Indian Oscar winner makes her a larger-than-life persona.
 In 1956, Guru Dutta’s C.I.D starring Dev Anand and Waheeda Rehman was her first great leap from designing outfits for a boutique to designing costumes for big banner films.